4 Simple Ways to Keep Tulips From Drooping in a Vase

 1. Use Floral Preservatives

-Many pre-cut bouquets come with a small packet of flower food to mix into the water.
-If you're cutting tulips from your own garden or buying a bunch from a farmer's market, you can find larger containers or packs of flower food packets online or at garden centers.
-Follow the instructions on the packet and your blooms should thrive.
+Many store-bought bouquets come with a small packet of flower food to mix into the water.
+If you're cutting tulips from your own garden, you can find larger containers or packs of flower food packets online or at garden centers.
+Follow the instructions on the packet and your blooms should last longer than flowers kept in plain water.
+Sometimes, you'll hear that adding citrus soda or a spoonful of sugar will keep your flowers fresh, but none of them work quite as well as flower food.

 2. Be Mindful of Plant Pairings

-A spring bulb combination that seems like a no-brainer is a bouquet of daffodils and tulips.
-While they may look pretty together in a vase, you'll notice that the tulips droop and dry out much faster than the daffodils.
-This is because the daffodils release a sap into the water, making it difficult for the tulip stems to take water.
-If you want to keep your cut tulips happy as can be, avoid pairing them with daffodils in a vase.
+A springtime combination that seems like a no-brainer is a bouquet of daffodils and tulips.
+While they may look pretty together in a vase, you may notice that your tulips will droop and dry out much faster than the daffodils.
+This is because daffodils have a chemical in their sap that makes it difficult for the tulip stems to take up water.
+If you want to keep your cut tulips (or other flowers) happy as can be, avoid pairing them with daffodils in a vase.

 3. Give Them a Twist

-Tulips grow and bend toward light, so you may notice cut tulips start to droop if they're on a side away from the window.
+Unlike many other cut flowers, tulips have the ability to grow and bend toward the light (they can actually grow up to an inch even after being cut), so you may notice cut tulips start to droop if they're on a side away from the window.
 Rotate your vase each day to help the stems stay straight and to give each bloom balanced light.